littleblackfish/coilmd/submission/README.md

 * N (integer)
 * temperature (float)

 *loop-submit.sh* is a bash script to sumbit a bulk of jobs.
-It takes 2parameters which are
+It takes 2 parameters which are

 * submission script to be used (full path)
-* N
+* N (integer)